metabrainz/picard-docs/tutorials/android_app.rst

 Loading releases from the Tagger
 --------------------------------

-Instead of searching by barcode or search, you can also do send your release from the Tagger:
+Instead of finding a release by barcode or a search to send to Picard, you can also send a release from a tagged audio file currently stored on your device:

 1. On the main screen of the Android app tap on "Tagger".